TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

 ::::::{admonition} Proof of&nbsp;{prf:ref}`Prop:MatrixInv:Algorithm`
 :class: tudproof

-We have already seen ({prf:ref}`Prop:MatrixInv:InvertibleIndepCols`) that an invertible matrix linearly independent columns, which implies that the reduced echelon form of $A$ is indeed the identity matrix.
-And then it is clear that via row operations we get
+We have already seen ({prf:ref}`Prop:MatrixInv:InvertibleIndepCols`) that an invertible matrix has  linearly independent columns, which implies that the reduced echelon form of $A$ is indeed the identity matrix.
+It is then clear that via row operations we get

 $$
   \left[\, A \rule[-1.5ex]{0ex}{4ex}\,\,\,\,\rule[-.5ex]{0.1ex}{2.5ex}\,\,\rule[-1.5ex]{0ex}{4ex}\,\,I\,\right]\sim \quad .\,.\,.\,.\,. \quad \sim